theKashey/ts-referent/README.md

 ## Advanced

-Kinds configuration can be nested and also can be based on functions
+Kinds configuration can be nested and also can be based on functions to _derive_ new configuration from the previous one

+> note: confugaration returned from a local function will be **merged** with the one above.
+> In order to _remove_ kind you need or 1) enable:false 2) or assign null 3) or use `disableUnmatchedKinds` from `alter`

 ```tsx
 export default configure({